jgaa/restc-cpp/README.md

 # Dependencies
 Restc-cpp depends on C++14 with its standard libraries and:
   - boost
-  - rapidjson (mature, ultrta-fast, json sax, header-only library)
+  - rapidjson (mature, ultra-fast, json sax, header-only library)
   - lest (Unit test header only library) (If compiled with testing enabled)
   - openssl or libressl (If compiled with TLS support)
   - zlib (If compiled with compression support)